NEURODIVERSE COUPLES COACHING

 Can couples’ coaching really help?

 Yes!
 The challenges faced by partners in a neurodiverse relationships are largely due to neurologically based differences in each person’s behaviour, communication and perspective.
-Whilst we cannot change our neurology, we can improve our understanding of its impact and learn how to work around some of the challenges it poses.
+Whilst we cannot change our neurology (and probably wouldn't want to!), we can improve our understanding of its impact and learn how to work around some of the challenges it poses.
 The emphasis in my coaching sessions is on goal setting and skills teaching, based on the strengths and limitations present with your relationship.

 How is Neurodiverse Couples Coaching Different?

-In coaching with couples, we aim to help partners understand the unique difficulties within their relationship, inform them how an Asperger’s / ASD profile is contributing to these difficulties and to build skills for improving the relationship.
+In coaching with couples, we aim to help partners understand the unique difficulties within their relationship, inform them how an autism profile is contributing to these difficulties and to build skills for improving the relationship.
 This includes recognising each partner’s strengths, as well as the things they may be unable to change due to their individual neurology.

-Whilst sessions can include addressing past hurts that need to be acknowledged and understood in order for the relationship to feel secure, safe and satisfying for both partners moving forward, coaching is generally future focussed.
-Our aim is to support you in gaining a better understanding of the impact of neurodiversity on your relationship and developing the skills needed for your relationship to thrive.
+Whilst sessions can include addressing past hurts that may need to be acknowledged and understood in order for the relationship to feel secure, safe and satisfying for both partners moving forward, coaching is generally present and future focussed.
+The aim is supporting you to gain a better understanding of the impact of neurology on your relationship and developing the skills needed for your relationship to thrive.

 What does Neurodiverse Couples Coaching involve?